This Cucumber Pico de Gallo recipe is light and refreshing. It has the perfect balance of flavors. Eat it with tortilla chips, BBQ, or on tacos.

 - Over a main: like Roasted Cauliflower Steaks or Maple Chipotle Baked Tofu

 - On a veggie burger: like either Lentil Burgers or Vegan Black Bean Nacho Burger

 - In a sandwich: a Baked BBQ Tofu Sandwich would be perfect!

 I originally posted this recipe on May 12, 2015.
 I added new photos, text, and a video when I republished it.

 *Don't forget to come back and leave your feedback and star rating.

-- Combine chopped cucumber, plum tomatoes, cilantro, serrano pepper, and onion in a bowl.
+- Combine chopped English cucumber, grape tomatoes, cilantro, serrano pepper, and onion in a bowl.

-- Add lime juice and put in the fridge for at least an hour so flavors meld.
+- Add lime juice and salt and put in the fridge for at least an hour so flavors meld.

 *Note: Nutrition information should be considered an estimate only.
 Different nutrition calculators give you different results.